 These now sell for a pretty penny on eBay, especially if they are sealed.

 This feels like it came out yesterday!
 Digimon World: Next Order for PS4 was one of the best Digimon games to date, and it felt one step closer to having Digimon in the real world.

 This game was actually released on the PS Vita in Japan in March 2016, but it wasn’t released overseas on PS4 until January 2017.
 This made some Digimon fans a bit upset, and we can understand why; ten months is a long time to wait!

 Digimon World: Next Order was an RPG with next-gen graphics that brought your digital monsters to life in a unique way.
 It was an open-world RPG, that allowed you to play in third-person with up to 2 different Digimon following you throughout the world.

 The storyline was also spectacular.
 Twinned with the stunning graphics, it really did feel like a brand new Persona game for geeks of the franchise.

-This was another step in the right direction for Bandai which opened up multiple opportunities for their upcoming PS5 game in 2021.
+This was another step in the right direction for Bandai which opened up multiple opportunities for their PS5 game catalogue.